Our Projects.

 Director

-He studied comparative religious studies in Bratislava, Islam and philosophy of science at Oxford, and completed scientific internships at the London School of Economics in London and Mahidol University in Bangkok.
-He is currently completing his PhD. in political science at Masaryk University in Brno.
+He studied comparative religious studies in Bratislava, Islam and philosophy of science at Oxford, and completed academic placements at the London School of Economics in London and Mahidol University in Bangkok.
+He received his doctorate in political science at Masaryk University in Brno.

-It deals with the possibilities of interdisciplinary research and the integration of field research methods, psychological and cognitive research tools, public opinion polls and big data.
+He is interested in integration of field research methods, psychological and cognitive research tools, public opinion polls and big data.
 He specializes in the overlap between ideology, religion, violence and war.
-Experience from humanitarian and research work in Central and Eastern Europe, the Middle East and India led him to try to understand the issues of complex systems, social cohesion and social stability.
+Experience from humanitarian and research projects in Central and Eastern Europe, the Middle East and India led him to try to understand the issues of complex systems, social cohesion and social stability.